Canon 1Ds Mark III vs Olympus E-PL8

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the E-PL8 was followed by the Olympus E-PL9.
+Further information on the features and operation of the 1Ds Mark III and E-PL8 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Olympus E-PL8?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III: